karoldm/karoldm/README.md

-  ### Hi there 👋 My name is Karolyne and i'm web and mobile developer, current in the last year of the computer science bacharels and Frontend developer at VLab/Eventials company.
+  ### Hi there 👋 My name is Karolyne and i'm web and mobile developer, current in the last year of the computer science bacharels and Frontend developer focusing on React.js and Flutter.
   Have fun with some of my open projects and random college works c:
 <br></br>
 <div>